Dietrich von Choltitz

 Dietrich Hugo Hermann von Choltitz ([ˈdiːtʁɪç fɔn ˈkɔltɪts]; 9 November 1894 – 5 November 1966) was a German general.
 Sometimes referred to as the Saviour of Paris, he served in the Wehrmacht (armed forces) of Nazi Germany during World War II, as well as serving in the Reichswehr of the Weimar Republic, and the Royal Saxon Army during World War I.

 Born into an aristocratic Prussian family with a long history of military service, Choltitz joined the army at a young age and saw service on the Western Front during the First World War (1914–1918).
 He rose to the rank of Leutnant by the end of the war and was active in the interwar period helping Germany rebuild its armed forces.
 In September 1939, during the invasion of Poland at the beginning of World War II, he was serving in Gerd von Rundstedt's Army Group South.
 In May 1940, Choltitz participated in the Battle of Rotterdam, making an air landing and seizing some of the city's key bridges.

 Choltitz is chiefly remembered for his role as the last commander of Nazi-occupied Paris in 1944, when he allegedly disobeyed Adolf Hitler's orders to destroy the city, and instead surrendered it to Free French forces when they entered the city on 25 August.
 Choltitz later asserted that his defiance of Hitler's direct order stemmed from its obvious military futility, his affection for the French capital's history and culture, and his belief that Hitler had by then become insane.
-Other sources suggest that he had little control of the city thanks to the operations of the resistance, and could not have carried out such orders.
+Other sources suggest that he had little control of the city thanks to the operations of the French Resistance, and could not have carried out such orders anyway.

 Early life and career

-Choltitz was born Dietrich Hugo Hermann von Choltitz on 9 November 1894, in his family's castle in Gräflich Wiese (now Łąka Prudnicka, Poland) in the province of Silesia, 2 km from Neustadt (now Prudnik), in the Kingdom of Prussia, then part of the German Empire.
+Dietrich Hugo Hermann von Choltitz was born on 9 November 1894, in his family's castle in Gräflich Wiese (now Łąka Prudnicka, Poland) in the province of Silesia, 2 km from Neustadt (now Prudnik), in the Kingdom of Prussia, then part of the German Empire.
 He was a son of Hans von Choltitz (1865–1935), who was a major of the Prussian Army, and his German wife Gertrud von Rosenberg.
 He had two brothers named Hans and Job.
 He came from a Moravian-Silesian noble family of Sedlnitzky von Choltitz (Odrowąż coat of arms).
 His uncle Hermann von Choltitz was a governor of Landkreis Neustadt O.S. from 1907 to 1920.
 His family owned a forest between Prudnik and Niemysłowice.

 In 1907 Dietrich von Choltitz enrolled in the Dresden Cadet School.